marqidox/US-Medical-Insurance-Costs/README.md

 # US Medical Insurance Costs

-Here is my project, I used pandas and Jupyter Notebook to create this conclusions.
+In this project, I will be finding out how certain factors affect how much you get charged.
+I will be using Jupyter Notebook and Pandas to do this.